PaaaulZ/IndieMap/README.md

 # IndieMap
 A Python script that finds cities in lyrics of songs by Italian Indie Artists and a PHP page to show everything on a map

+---

+Want to see it work?
+Check my [LIVE VERSION](http://paaaulz.altervista.org)

 ## DISCLAIMER

 This is my first Python project and I'm a bit rusty in PHP so I wrote everything with the knowledge I have at this time.
 Don't expect something complicated, it's just a simple project for a simple concept.
 I will update the code and make it better as I learn so I'm kinda using this code to show my future self how much I learned and improved.